 Subject headings are often hierarchical, with broader headings encompassing more specific terms.
 For instance, while a search with the MeSH term "Diabetes Mellitus" may be too broad, you could try a narrower term like "Diabetes, Gestational".

 Some databases, like CINAHL and PubMed, allow you to append sub-headings to the subject terms, allowing for a narrower search.
-For instance, if you were interested in the use of insulin, but only in the context of treating diabetes, you could apply the sub-heading "therapeutic use" : "Insulin / therapeutic use"
+For instance, if you were interested in the use of insulin, but only in the context of its use as a treatment, you could apply the sub-heading "therapeutic use" : "Insulin / therapeutic use"

 "Peer-reviewed" or "refereed" journals are those that subject content to a critical review by other experts in the field prior to accepting a manuscript for publication.
 Limiting your literature search to the peer-reviewed journals ensures a higher level of scholarship and research methodology.